 In this example, I’ve allowed mail sending from MXroute and SendGrid, but disallowed from all the others – that I’m not using, so aren’t legit (which would mean that someone is trying to send emails pretending to be bikegremlin.com).

 SPF fields are nicely explained here: How to create an SPF record.

 Separate post explains how to get your domain’s DKIM record, even if using an external email service.

-DMARC record needs to be added.
+DMARC record also needs to be added.
 DMARC connects SPF and DKIM records for domain validation (and preventing anyone from impersonating your domain when sending emails – phishing).
-How this is done in cPanel’s Zone Editor is shown in picture 7.
+How this is done in cPanel’s Zone Editor is shown in picture 8.
 Principle is the same for all the other DNS-s.

 An excellent article that thoroughly explains SPF, DKIM, DMARC and how it all combines for email verification and preventing email spoofing:

 How to Implement DMARC/DKIM/SPF to Stop Email Spoofing/Phishing: The Definitive Guide